Priyanshrai/ecommerce-project/README.md

 ### Database Setup

 1. Create a PostgreSQL database named `ecommerce`
-2. Run the SQL commands from `database/schema.sql` to create tables and insert initial data
+2. Navigate to the backend directory and rename `.env.example.local` to `.env`, then add your database credentials
+3. Run `node setup-db.js` to create the required tables in your PostgreSQL database

 ### Backend Setup